-From Miwoks to artists, with a bohemian chaser, this now placid seaside town 4 miles north of the Golden Gate Bridge has an intriguing past.
+From Miwoks to artists, this seaside town 4 miles north of the Golden Gate Bridge has an intriguing past.

 Sausalito’s history dates back to the Coast Miwok people, who lived in these parts for thousands of years.
 Europeans arrived as early as the 16th century, but white settlement didn’t begin in earnest until Rancho Saucelito (Spanish for “little willow,” for the area’s creekside trees) was established during California’s period of Mexican rule (1821–48).
 Richardson Bay, the large cove north of Sausalito Ferry Landing, is named for the rancho’s first owner, William Richardson, who made part of his fortune shipping Sausalito water to San Francisco in the 1850s.

 Summer Homes and Patricians

 During the 19th century, the focus of Sausalito—the spelling changed in the late 19th century—shifted from whaling to yachting and commercial fishing to dairy ranching and shipbuilding and other nautical pursuits.
 With the advent of regular ferry service, rich San Franciscans built summer homes in the Sausalito hills, as did a wave of English patricians.
 The working class was well represented along the waterfront in the form of shopkeepers, stevedores, boat builders, and fishermen.

 By the 20th century, Sausalito had evolved into a marine transportation hub, with trains from all over Marin feeding passenger and, later on, car ferries that connected the county to San Francisco.
 The Golden Gate Bridge, which opened in 1937, rendered obsolete the alternative, a semicircular multicounty inland journey by car – and along with it the commuter-ferry service.
 As fate would have it, commuter boats were revived a few decades later to reduce the rush-hour crush of cars on the bridge.